 By: Hiwot Abebe Mekuanent

-The FDRE Constitution which was adopted in 1995 is the supreme law of the land.
+The 1995 Constitution is the supreme law of the land.
 This is clearly stated in Bold under Art 9 of the constitution.
 In other words, anybody including the prime minister or the president, who have the highest government power in the country, are under the constitution.
 The constitution has a chapter dedicated to fundamental rights and freedoms.
 These are rights given to all citizens of Ethiopia without any discrimination.
-Of course, there are exceptions where an individual might be banned from exercising his/her constitutional rights.
+Of course, there are exceptions where an individual might be banned from exercising their constitutional rights.
 For example, committing a crime and being under prison, a person can not exercise his right to movement, elect or be elected, etc. One of the fundamental human rights protected under the constitution is right to life.
-Government has three main responsibility regarding this right or any right in general; the obligation to respect individual’s right to life, to protect their right to life from other third persons, and the obligation to fulfill.
+Government has three main responsibility regarding this right or any right in general; the obligation to respect an individual’s right to life, to protect their right to life from other third persons, and the obligation to fulfill.
 When we see these constitutional rights from the perspective of Amhara ethnic minorities living in Oromiya, Benshangul, and Southern Nation, Nationalities and People region, it flashes a red light.
-The people who settled for hundred years in those areas are denied political participation, to teach their children in their mother tongue, to defend their cases in their own language in courts, etc.
+The people who settled for hundred of years in those areas are denied political participation, to teach their children in their mother tongue, to defend their cases in their own language in courts, etc.

 The answer to these questions is simple for me.
 These civilians’ live is not a priority for the government.
-I say this because I have seen how the Prime minister promptly take action when the military camp in the norther parts of Ethiopia is attacked by TPLF.
+I say this because I have seen how the Prime minister promptly take action when the military camp in the northern parts of Ethiopia is attacked by TPLF.
 This is because it endangers his power.
 On the other side, there is nothing substantial action taken regarding the alarming killings of Amharas.
 So, a country that can not protect, at least to the minimum, the fundamental right ‘RIGHT TO LIFE’ of its citizens is a failed state.
-The government should fulfill its obligation to respect, protect and fulfill the constitutional rights of these citizens by taking serious action to STOP the killing of Amharas in Oromia, Benshangul and SNNP regions and also to ensure peace and security in the entire Ethiopia.
+The government should fulfill its obligation to respect, protect and fulfill the Constitutional rights of these citizens by taking serious action to STOP the killing of Amharas in Oromia, Benshangul and SNNP regions and also to ensure peace and security in the entire Ethiopia.